Artificial Hippocampus Networks for Efficient Long-Context Modeling: Experiments

 \subsection{Ablation study}

-Having demonstrated the effectiveness of AHN-augmented models, we now conduct an ablation study to analyze the impact of our two design choices: the training objective and the use of randomization.
+Having demonstrated the effectiveness of AHN-augmented models, we now conduct an ablation study to analyze the impact of our three design choices: the training objective, randomization of training window size, and the inference window size.
 For these experiments, we use AHN-GDN (Qwen2.5-7B-Instruct) as the starting point.

 \myPara{Training objectives: self-distillation vs. next-token prediction} We train AHNs using self-distillation, minimizing the KL divergence between the AHN-augmented logits and the full attention outputs.
 As a comparison, we also apply standard next-token prediction with cross-entropy (CE) loss, which encourages AHNs to ``learn to compress'' directly from data distribution.
 As shown in Table~\ref{tab:ablations}, this replacement results in a marked performance drop on LongBench.
 We hypothesize this is because CE provides sparse learning signals, and pushes the small AHN modules towards shortcuts in the training data.
 In contrast, self-distillation offers denser guidance over the teacher's entire output distribution, compelling AHNs to learn more generalizable context representations.